 Nov.
 20 – Readers’ Theater: we’ll read the script of a short play out loud and then have Thanksgiving desserts

 Nov.
 27 – Movie Matinee: take it easy with a popular new release movie and free popcorn

 October 17-November 30

 To celebrate 20 years of Harry Potter, you have the chance to win a box of Harry Potter loot that includes a hardcover copy of the illustrated Harry Potter and the Sorcerer’s Stone!
 All ages are welcome to participate in this prize drawing at Penfield Public Library; pick up a punch card and collect punches for checking out items and attending PPL programs.
 More info is included with the punch card, so pick up yours today!

 “The Library is accessible to all, including those patrons with sensory or mobility challenges.
 We offer devices and installations to assist challenged patrons to enjoy our programs and services.
 To find out more, visit the Library or call (585) 340-8720.”

 You’ll be the first to know . . . . about upcoming programs at Penfield Public Library when you subscribe to our new monthly library program email newsletter.
 Every issue contains a link to register for programs online.
 To subscribe, just click here.

-Did you know … that whenever you shop on Amazon, you can benefit the library at the same time?
+Did you know that whenever you shop on Amazon, you can benefit the library at the same time?
 Log into smile.amazon.com.
 You will be prompted to select a benefitting organization.
 We hope you’ll choose Penfield Public Library.
-Then, shop as usual. .5% of the purchase price of eligible items will be donated to your designated nonprofit organization.
+You may then shop as usual and 0.5% of the purchase price of eligible items will be donated to your designated nonprofit organization!